abhiThere/abhiThere/README.md

 - 🌐 I’m interested in Full Stack Development.
 - 👨🏻‍💻 I’m currently working as a Software Development Engineer.
 - 🆚 I've developed web applications using modern front-end technologies.
-- 💻 I'm proficient in React, Next.js, Redux, React Router, HTML5, CSS3, JavaScript, and TypeScript.
+- 💻 I'm proficient in React, Next.js, TypeScript, Redux, React Router, HTML5, CSS3 and JavaScript.

 <!---
 abhiThere/abhiThere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.